MisskeyIO/policy/tos_en.md

 The information collected will be used only for the following purposes and will not be used for any other purposes.
 * To provide the service, such as an email notification function
-* To warn or freeze accounts of users who violate the Terms of Service.
+* To warn or suspend accounts of users who violate the Terms of Service.
 * To improve the service experience.

 We will not disclose this information to any third party, except when required by Japanese law.